-Rogers Behavioral Health offers partial hospitalization and intensive outpatient programs (PHP/IOP) for pre-adolescent aged patients who struggle with externalizing behaviors.
-The PHP meets five days per week, Monday through Friday, from 8 am to 2 pm; the IOP meets five days per week, Monday through Friday, from 8 to 11 am.
-The Early Adolescent PHP and IOP programs provide intensive daily therapy in the form of group, individual, and family therapy.

-These programs also included weekly medication management and various experiential therapeutic opportunities including music therapy, movement therapy, and art therapy to help patients learn self-control and find additional ways to express themselves nonverbally.
-The programs also host a weekly Parent Education/Support group where parents learn parenting techniques and gain support from each.
+Rogers offers partial hospitalization and intensive outpatient programs (PHP/IOP) for preadolescent aged patients who struggle with externalizing behaviors.
+The programs provide intensive daily therapy in the form of group, individual, and family therapy.
+These programs also included weekly medication management and various experiential therapeutic opportunities (music, movement and art therapy) to help patients learn self-control and find additional ways to express themselves nonverbally.
+The programs also host a weekly education/support group where parents learn parenting techniques and gain support from each.
 Patients within these programs are ages 9 to 12 and typically display symptoms of impulsivity, hyperactivity, verbal aggression, minor to moderate physical aggression, self-destructive behaviors, defiance, and oppositional behaviors.
 The patients are often struggling in multiple setting including school and home.
 In addition, the patients may also present with more traditional mood disorders including depression and anxiety.

-The Early Adolescent PHP and IOP programs includes an eclectic therapeutic approach including key components from cognitive behavior therapy, dialectical behavior therapy, motivational interviewing, solution focused, and traditional behaviorism techniques.
+These programs include an eclectic therapeutic approach including key components from CBT, DBT, motivational interviewing, solution focused, and traditional behaviorism techniques.
 The patients are motivated and challenged through a token economy system that extends for both personal goals and accomplishments, as well as group goals.
 A main focus for patients is learning how to appropriately socially interact with peers and maintain self-control over their impulses to act out physically or verbally aggress towards another.
 The goal of treatment is to assist younger patients with the skills and knowledge to improve their self-awareness and control of their actions and emotions, while also educating parents/caregivers on ways to continue this process at home.
 Typically, patients are admitted into the PHP level of care and through progression in treatment, they are stepped down to the IOP level of care, which allows them to start returning to half days of school.
 The Early Adolescent IOP allows patients to continue practicing the skills they have gained in typical daily life settings, such as school, while still gaining support from a multi-disciplinary treatment team.